 OS: Microsoft Windows XP and higher

 If you have lots of shapes and other slide objects placed one above the other on your PowerPoint slide, you'll find that some shape or slide object may be hidden or overlapped.
-In this scenario, you can use the options within the Order command to bring any shape or slide object right on top of all others, or even send it behind everything else on your slide.
+In this scenario, you can use options within the Order command to bring any shape or slide object right on top of all others, or even send it behind everything else on your slide.

 Figure 1: The Order Objects option lets you send slide objects back or forward

-Alternatively, you can right-click a shape to access the Order options from the contextual menu (shown later in Figure 3).
-Follow these guidelines to use the Order options in PowerPoint 2010 for Windows:
+Alternatively, you can right-click a shape to access Order options from the contextual menu, as shown in Figure 3, further below.

 This option works just like the Bring to Front option explained in the preceding section.
 The main difference is that this brings the selected shape one layer above its present order, rather than all the way to the top of the layer stack.